kanoa20/kanoa20.github.io/index.md

 ### **Mission**

-Reimagining a more cohesive global community by addressing inequities and challenges facing inequitable resource distribution.
-{: .fs-4 .fw-300 }
+Strengthening our global cohesive community by enabling others to innovate more effectively {: .fs-4 .fw-300 }

 ### **Values**